rgordonr/ets_instructions/README.md

 <img src="https://terpconnect.umd.edu/~rrinderk/TD_instructions/4.png" width="400">

-Once you've selected at least one emotion, a button will apear at the bottom of the screen labeled SUBMIT EMOTIONS.
+Once you've selected at least one emotion, a button will appear at the bottom of the screen labeled SUBMIT EMOTIONS.
 If you tap this button, the screen will reset and the counter in the top left will increment by 1.
 This is all you need to do to respond when the app prompts you to know how you're feeling.

 You are now free to exit the app and go about your day.